srobo/team-emails/SR2019/2019-04-23-competition-wrap-up.md

 ## Future Events

 We hope to run a competition next year and see you all there.
-We plan to open places around September, but will let you know as soon as they are.
+We plan to open places around September and will let you know as soon as they are.

 In the mean time, be sure to follow us on Twitter [@StudentRobotics](https://twitter.com/studentrobotics).